 - Liquor Licensing Victoria - ph: 9655 6696

 - Consumer and Business Affairs Victoria - ph: 1300 558 181

 Cost of Registration

 You pay a fee to register your business.
-You can find the cost of registration in the fees document.
+You can find the cost of registration in the Alpine Shire Council Budget 2020-21.

 Selling or Handling Food